apache/spark/python/docs/source/getting_started/installation.rst

 .. code-block:: bash

     conda create -n pyspark_env

-After the virtual environment is created, it should be visible under the list of conda environments which can be seen using the following command:
+After the virtual environment is created, it should be visible under the list of Conda environments which can be seen using the following command:

 .. code-block:: bash

     conda env list

 The newly created environment can be accessed using the following command:

 .. code-block:: bash

     conda activate pyspark_env

-In lower Conda version, the following command might be used:
+In Conda version earlier than 4.4, the following command might be used:

 .. code-block:: bash

     source activate pyspark_env

 PySpark installation using ``pip`` under Conda environment is official.